Release date: December 1, 2017Download

 DataStorage.EnableDiagnosticsis turned on, removing the need to set specific loggers to

-- We fixed the issue where creating a new attribute for an entity and a unique constraint on that same attribute at the same time made the synchronization fail.
+- We fixed an issue where creating a new attribute for an entity and a unique constraint on that same attribute at the same time made the synchronization fail.
 (Ticket 58370)

-- We fixed the issue where unpinned certificates were not applied to web service calls.
+- We fixed an issue where unpinned certificates were not applied to web service calls.
 (Ticket 54633)

-- We fixed the issue where import mappings using
+- We fixed an issue where import mappings using

 find by keyto find existing objects tried to also update the key attribute(s) of the found object.